MeltwaterArchive/datasift-python/docs/source/asynchronous.rst

 Enabling Async Mode
 -------------------

-Since version 2.5.0, we've supported an async mode for the client which can be enabled by passing async=True into the Client constructor.
+Since version 2.5.0, we've supported an asynchronous mode for the client which can be enabled by passing asynchronous=True into the Client constructor.

 This will swap all of the endpoint functions over to returning a Future with the result in, rather than the result itself.

 .. code-block:: python

     >>> import datasift
-    >>> client = datasift.Client("myusername", "myapikey", async=True)
+    >>> client = datasift.Client("myusername", "myapikey", asynchronous=True)
     >>> client.usage()
     <Future at 0x7fc32dac3150 state=running>